The Granite State Over 30 Baseball League

 How does The Granite State Over 30 Baseball League spend its money?

 The Granite State Over 30 Baseball League directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Granite State Over 30 Baseball League tax-deductible?